bgporter/cello/README.md

 You can test this at runtime using the method `Object::getCreationType()`, which will return either:
 * `Object::CreationType::initialized`
 * `Object::CreationType::wrapped`

+### Creating/Finding Objects in a Hierarchy

+The `type` argument to an Object constructor can be richer than just a simple `juce::Identifier`; it's useful in an application to be able to pass around a single top-level context object and have individual objects within that hierarchy be able to find themselves.

+Consider a common pattern where an application needs to have separate trees to collect persistent attributes that are saved and restored between app runs, and another that holds runtime values that are recreated each time the application runs.
+Rather than write procedural code to start at the root and find (or create) individual child objects that are expected, we can do the same thing declaratively using paths, like: `/persistent/object1/object2`, which would start at the root tree, then descend through children `persistent`, `object1`, and `object2`, creating any children that are not found.

+Path elements are separated with forward slashes.

+If the first character in a path string is `/`, the path is absolute starting at the root.

+All other paths are relative to the Object that's passed into an Object constructor.

+Path elements starting with a circumflex character `^` will search upward from the current path location to find an ancestor Object of a specified type, so `^grandpa` is read as "search upward in the hierarchy from the current path location until you find an object of type `grandpa`.

+A path element of `..` operates as it does in file systems, navigating to the parent of the current path location, so `../sibling` would find a sibling object of the current one, and `../../uncle` will look for a sibling of the current object's parent.

+All other paths must be valid `juce::Identifier`s, and search downward through child objects.

+Downward searches when instantiating `cello::Object`s will create child trees (that will *not* be initialized) as needed.

+Searches upward from an object will not be able to create interim object/trees.
+You can check the `CreationType` after the constructor executes to make sure that you have a valid object before using it.
+You can test for existence before attempting creation by instantiating a `cello::Path` object directly and using its `findValueTree()` method with a search type of `Query`; if that search returns an invalid `juce::ValueTree`, you'll need to handle that case as appropriate, whether it's an error, or just triggers additional configuration/creation of the hierarchy before using it.

 ### Working with Children